telerik/winforms-docs/listview/getting-started.md

-The last event of RadListView, which we are going to handle is the ViewTypeChanged event - fired when
-          the ViewType of the control is changed.
+The last event of RadListView, which we are going to handle is the ViewTypeChanged event - fired when the ViewType of the control is changed.
 This event is convenient to set view specific settings.
 To handle the event, we will create three helper methods:

-* __SetupDetailsView__ - here we will set the __AllowArbitraryItemHeight__,
-              property to *true*, in order to allow the items to size themselves in height, according to their content.
+* __SetupDetailsView__ - here we will set the __AllowArbitraryItemHeight__,  property to *true*, in order to allow the items to size themselves in height, according to their content.

 * __SetupIconsView__ - here we will define a custom size for the items, set some spacing between the items and again set the __AllowArbitraryItemHeight__, property to *true*

-* __SetupSimpleListView__ - in this method we will only set the __AllowArbitraryItemHeight__,
-              property to *true*.
+* __SetupSimpleListView__ - in this method we will only set the __AllowArbitraryItemHeight__, property to *true*.

-In the ViewTypeChanged event handler, we will simply check which is the new view and call the corresponding setup method#_[C#] Handling view type changes_
+In the ViewTypeChanged event handler, we will simply check which is the new view and call the corresponding setup method.

+#### Handling view type changes

 {{source=..\SamplesCS\ListView\ListViewGettingStarted.cs region=ViewTypeChanged}}
 {{source=..\SamplesVB\ListView\ListViewGettingStarted.vb region=ViewTypeChanged}}